-Sian is a publishing professional with over 20 years of experience, and founded Globe Law and Business in 2005 as an imprint at Globe Business Media Group.
+Sian is a publishing professional with over 25 years of experience, and founded Globe Law and Business in 2005 as an imprint at Globe Business Media Group.
 Prior to that, she ran the London office of Kluwer Law International, part of the Wolters Kluwer Group, and commissioned at Sweet & Maxwell.
-She believes that there is a future in print for high quality, lovingly produced books with the utmost attention paid to the editorial, design and production processes.
+She believes that there is a future for high quality, lovingly produced books with the utmost attention paid to the editorial, design and production processes while adapting to the need to provide content in any format our customers find useful.
 For authors, she aims to offer a professional service, with a personal touch.
 Outside of publishing, Sian is a qualified yoga teacher.

 Jim has some 30 years' experience in professional publishing, including at LexisNexis, where he was on the board of the UK company.
 He moved from Lexis to found Tottel Publishing, which specialised in tax and law, and which was sold to Bloomsbury Publishing in 2009.
 Since selling Tottel, Jim has become a shareholder in several publishing companies, and combines this with a range of business interests in other sectors.

 Jim is a former Chair of his industry’s trade body, the Independent Publishers Guild.
 Outside of work, he enjoys sailing, golf, and trying to play jazz piano.

 Chris is a Chartered Accountant who has spent his career as an FD in the publishing sector, mainly with Wolters Kluwer and United Business Media.
 Chris now works for himself with a portfolio of SME clients, mostly in the publishing sector.
 Chris is a firm believer that good data and analysis allows good publishing and business decisions to be taken.

 Chris is interested in all sports, and remains a keen and active hockey player, runner, golfer and weekend dog walker with his two labradors.